 - Quantifiable Outcomes: These drill-down dashboards are customized for different personas in a new way to look at identity metrics.
 HR user can view onboarding/offboarding metrics, application owners can view number of user account and entitlements per application and auditors can now look at SOD violations in critical applications.

 Identity Governance has expanded the reach and penetration within organizations to unimaginable extents with Identity Administration.
 More importantly, the elusive ROI with traditional Identity Administration is now available with a click in Identity Governance solutions.

-For those who got inspired with my blog to kick start their Identity Governance program, I highly recommend you to review the next generation Identity Governance platform that Saviynt offers.
+For those of you inspired by blog and are looking to kickstart your Identity Governance program, I highly recommend you review the next-generation Identity Governance platform Saviynt offers.